TeamSleipnir2017/RUthless_ECU/README.md

 There are onboard header outputs for I2C, SPI and Serial (USART).
 This is intended for remote communication or datalogging.

-The software is written in C using Atmel Software Framework \url{http://www.atmel.com/tools/avrsoftwareframework.aspx}.
+The software is written in C using Atmel Software Framework <a href="http://www.atmel.com/tools/avrsoftwareframework.aspx"></a>.
-To tune the engine is Tunerstudio used, with modified configuration file from Speeduino \url{http://speeduino.com/wiki/index.php/Speeduino}.
+To tune the engine is Tunerstudio used, with modified configuration file from Speeduino <a href="http://speeduino.com/wiki/index.php/Speeduino"></a>.
 ```

 ## Important files